MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/developer/reference/methods/startProactiveChat.md

 | showPrechat | Boolean | No | Boolean flag to indicate whether prechat is shown if configured for the widget.
 The default value is `true`. |

 > [!IMPORTANT]
-> If no message is provided in `notificationUIConfig` object, then the default message, that is, "Hi!
+> If no message is provided in `notificationUIConfig` object, then the default message, that is, `Hi!
 Have any questions?
-I'm here to help" gets displayed.
+I'm here to help` gets displayed.

 ## Return Value